guireiso/omicscope/README.rst

     :target: https://github.com/guireiso/omicscope/compare/v1.0.2...main

-OmicScope: from DIA proteomics to Systems Biology visualisation
+OmicScope: from DIA proteomics to Systems Biology visualization
 ---------------------------------------------------------------

 *OmicScope* is a comprehensive workflow designed to analyse and provide insights regarding quantitative proteomics data.
 Todate, *OmicScope* works with data generated from `Progenesis QI for Proteomics <https://www.nonlinear.com/progenesis/qi-for-proteomics/>`__, `MaxQuant <https://www.maxquant.org/>`__, and `PatternLab V <http://www.patternlabforproteomics.org/>`__.
 Additionally, a fourth generical input can be used for further analysis, allowing users to run software coming from different plataforms (including transcriptomics and metabolomics).